 This landmark event can be attributed in large part to the tireless efforts of our close colleague and friend James Chegwidden, who co-represented the plaintiff mother in this case.
 The case involved a threatened circumcision of two boys that was sought by the father to be performed by a medical professional, but for purely religious reasons.
 The court refused to permit the procedure to be performed, finding that circumcision carries real risks.
-The court also found that nothing in Islam requires male circumcision before an age when the boys could make the decision for themselves (15-16 years old) and that to the contrary, intact boys can fully participate in their father's Muslim community and culture and would not suffer exclusion.
+The court also found that nothing in Islam requires male circumcision before an age when the boys could make the decision for themselves (15-16 years old) and that to the contrary, intact boys can fully participate in their father’s Muslim community and culture and would not suffer exclusion.
 The case can be accessed at http://www.bailii.org/ew/cases/EWHC/Fam/2016/849.html.
-A news article about the case appears below.

 Attorneys for the Rights of the Child

 Muslim man loses high court bid to have sons circumcised

 Father went to court after mother of the boys, aged four and six, objected to the procedure at a young age

 A devout Muslim has failed to persuade a high court judge to rule that his sons should be circumcised.

 The man, who was born in Algeria but lives in England, argued that circumcision would be in accordance with his “Muslim practice and religious beliefs” – and in the youngsters’ best interests.
 But the boys’ mother, who grew up in Devon and is separated from their father, disagreed.